ESEO-Tech/Automata/README.md

 A web-based game to learn finite-state machines.

-This application is under development.
+This application is not actively developed.
+It depends on outdated libraries that would deserve an upgrade.

 [Try the demo in your browser now](https://guillaume-savaton-eseo.github.io/Automata/).